-The Financial Aid Office coordinates employment opportunities available to students on campus.
+The Financial Aid Office coordinates employment opportunities available with Cohen Career Center Tribe Careers for students on campus.
 We do not offer a job placement service; students must find and apply for jobs themselves.
 You don't need Federal Work-Study in order to work on campus.
 Keep in mind some employers may have limited funds and might only be able to employ work study eligible students.

 Our office is located in 208 Blow Memorial Hall.
 Anyone with questions may contact Student Employment at [[studentemploy, Student Employment]].
 All positions on this website are intended for full-time classified students attending William & Mary.
 Some positions are limited to federal work-study (FWS) recipients only.

 On campus positions pay minimum wage ($7.25 per hour), unless otherwise specified.

 Students are limited to 29 hours per week during the academic period and 40 hours per week during all breaks.
 Employment procedures originate with the hiring department, and applications are processed by the Financial Aid Office.
 To ensure prompt processing of your employment forms, bring all necessary forms of identification with you to campus.
 These documents include the social security card, birth certificate, or passport which will be verified by the hiring department before beginning employment.